 Omidyar Network Fund, Inc. is a private foundation and qualifies as a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code of 1954, as amended, and from state income taxes under Section 23701(d) of the Revenue and Taxation Code of the State of California, respectively.
-Private foundations are subject to a federal excise tax on net investment income and may reduce their federal excise tax rate from 2% to 1% if the foundation's charitable expenditures exceed a specified minimum amount based on the foundation's average expenditures over the preceding five years.
-The Foundation was subject to 2% excise rate for 2016 and 1% for 2015.
-At December 31, 2016 and 2015, deferred excise tax liabilities of 2% were recognized on net unrealized gains on investments.
-Certain investments provide unrelated business income, which is subject to unrelated business income tax.
-For the years ended December 31, 2016 and 2015, the unrelated business income provided by investments was immaterial.
+Private foundations are subject to a federal excise tax on net investment income and may reduce their federal excise tax rate from 2% to 1%, if a foundation's charitable expenditures exceed a specified minimum amount based on its average expenditures over the preceding five years.
+The Foundation was subject to 1% excise rate for 2017 and 2% for 2016.
+The Foundation also recognized 2% deferred excise tax liabilities on net unrealized gains on investments at December 31, 2017 and 2016.
+Certain investments provide unrelated business income tax.
+For the years ended December 31, 2017 and 2016, the unrelated business income provided by investments was immaterial.